 total silver weight: 1.9 oz

-In order to celebrate the Silver Maple Leaf's 25th anniversary, this 5-coin set containing the 1 oz, 1/2 oz, 1/4 oz, 1/10 oz and 1/20 oz proof coins was issued.
+In order to celebrate the 25th anniversary of the Canadian Maple Leaf silver coin, this 5-coin set containing the 1 oz, 1/2 oz, 1/4 oz, 1/10 oz and 1/20 oz proof coins was issued.
 The obverse of each coin displays the dual dates 1986 and 2013.
 The set comes packaged in a burgundy display box with a certificate of authenticity.
 A total of only 9,999 sets were issued worldwide.